FarmBot-Labs/csvm/specification.md

 # TODO

   * Error debug messages for Rollbar integration.
-  * Create debugger class for remote debugging over TCP or something.
+  * Create debugger class for remote debugging over TCP or something (can't use STDIO)
-  * Set up a rake task for tests like this: https://www.slideshare.net/hsbt/20150525-testing-casualtalks

 # Request Header
 Requests can travel in either direction: